getherbie/start-website/README.md

 For this to work, Xdebug must of course be installed.

-## Run Website Using Docker and Docker Compose
+## Launch Website Using Docker and Docker Compose

 Create project and install dependencies.